July 9, 2017 – Red Hook, NY

 Walking through the center of the visitors center, there is a gravel path off to the left.
 Continuing straight, takes you towards the river and the mansion.

 If you bear left, the path takes you to the South Woods Trail, which we did not check out on this trip.
-The path that veers right leads towards the entrance road and across a field onto the Sawkill Trail.
+The path that goes right takes you across the road and a field onto the Sawkill Trail.

 We proceeded straight towards the mansion and passed the coach house, a fancy name for a garage.
 Prominent NYC architect A. J. Davis built the coach house in 1860 for Louise Livingston.
 Coach houses were built as essential features of upper-class estates and served as high-status buildings that accommodated valuable horses and expensive painted coaches and leather tack.
 With the arrival of the automobile, the coach house was transformed into the family garage and an apartment upstairs was added for the family chauffeur.